Tutorial: Web Testing (JavaScript)¶

 Click the Create new book link:

-You should now be on the Create New Book page (see image below).
+You should now be on the Create New Book page (see the image below).
 Click the HOME button to go back to the main menu.

 Now, click the Author Management button: